JedLee6/Top150-LeetCode-Quick-Review-Notes/Array,String_002_27. Remove Element.md

 Given an integer array `nums` and an integer `val`, remove all occurrences of `val` in `nums` [**in-place**](https://en.wikipedia.org/wiki/In-place_algorithm).
 The order of the elements may be changed.
 Then return *the number of elements in* `nums` *which are not equal to* `val`.

+> In [computer science](https://en.wikipedia.org/wiki/Computer_science), an **in-place algorithm** is an [algorithm](https://en.wikipedia.org/wiki/Algorithm) that operates directly on the input [data structure](https://en.wikipedia.org/wiki/Data_structure) without requiring extra space proportional to the input size.
+In other words, it modifies the input in place, without creating a separate copy of the data structure.
+An algorithm which is not in-place is sometimes called **not-in-place** or **out-of-place**.

 Consider the number of elements in `nums` which are not equal to `val` be `k`, to get accepted, you need to do the following things:

 - Change the array `nums` such that the first `k` elements of `nums` contain the elements which are not equal to `val`.
 The remaining elements of `nums` are not important as well as the size of `nums`.